Computer Ergonomics to prevent Carpal Tunnel Syndrome

 Remember that just setting up your workstation correctly will not result in instant healing from Carpal Tunnel Syndrome.
 You have been injured and will probably need months to heal.

-One Response to “Computer Ergonomics to prevent Carpal Tunnel Syndrome”
+One thought on “Computer Ergonomics to prevent Carpal Tunnel Syndrome”